Friday, 3 July 2009

 As we had not passed a shop since we left Allassac, we had no bread for lunch, so we treated ourselves to a proper restaurant lunch, although I could hardly walk across to read the menu on the wall.

 We had large, fresh, delicious salads, with bread and a lot of cold water.
-The enjoyment of this was commensurate with the effort that had preceded it.
+The enjoyment of this was increased by the effort that had preceded it.

 Later we hobbled over to the office to book in and found a pleasant spot for our tent, overlooking the lake.